akerlytics/akerlytics.github.io/_petitions/en/uk/petitions_uk.md

    - This raises questions about democratic accountability and governance by the consent of the governed.

 3. **Influence of Major Donors**
-   - The WHO's funding mechanism, involving significant participate from member states and private entities, raises concerns about the influence of these donors on the organization's policies and priorities.
+   - The WHO's funding mechanism, involving significant contribute from member states and private entities, raises concerns about the influence of these donors on the organization's policies and priorities.
    - Critics argue this could result in the interests of the most influential donors driving the WHO's agenda and, by extension, the policies imposed on member states through the treaty.

 4. **Potential for Overreach**